-Another very important summary from Lehi's record stands in 1 Ne.
-10:1-16, which Nephi prefaces in an unusual way: "And now I, Nephi, proceed to give an account . . . of my proceedings, and my reign and ministry; wherefore, to proceed with mine account, I must speak somewhat of the things of my father" (10:1, emphasis added).
+Another very important summary from Lehi's record stands in 1 Nephi 10:1-16, which Nephi prefaces in an unusual way: "And now I, Nephi, proceed to give an account . . . of my proceedings, and my reign and ministry; wherefore, to proceed with mine account, I must speak somewhat of the things of my father" (1 Nephi 10:1; emphasis added).
 After a synopsis of Lehi's prophecies to his sons about the coming Messiah and the scattering and gathering of the Nephites and Lamanites, Nephi concludes: "And after this manner of language did my father prophesy and speak unto my brethren, and also many more things which I do not write in this book; for I have written as many of them as were expedient for me in mine other book.

-And all these things ... were done as my father dwelt in a tent" (10:15-16).32 Although Nephi here does not claim that he is paraphrasing Lehi's prophetic words from a written source, he does acknowledge that he had already included them in his "other book" (i.e., the large plates) from which he likely took the material for 1 Ne.
-10:1-16.
-Remembering that his father's record contained "many things which he prophesied and spake unto his children" (1:16), it would be surprising indeed if Nephi were not ultimately dependent in this instance upon Lehi's own written account.
+"And all these things . . . were done as my father dwelt in a tent" (1 Nephi 10:15-16).32 Although Nephi does not claim here that he is paraphrasing Lehi's prophetic words from a written source, he does acknowledge that he already included them in his "other book" (i.e., the large plates), from which he likely took the material for 1 Nephi 10:1-16.
+Remembering that his father's record contained "many things which he prophesied and spake unto his children" (1 Nephi 1:16), it would be surprising indeed if Nephi were not ultimately dependent in this instance upon Lehi's own written account.

-In his original record, this segment (10:1-16), which sets out Lehi's teachings on the coming Messiah and the scattering and gathering of Israel, may well have continued the earlier account of his vision and exhortation to his sons (8:2-9:1).
+In his original record, this segment (1 Nephi 10:1-16), which sets out Lehi's teachings on the coming Messiah and the scattering and gathering of Israel, may well have continued the earlier account of his vision and exhortation to his sons (see 1 Nephi 8:2-9:1).
 Two observations are relevant.
-First, just a few lines separate these two longer sections (9:2-6).
-Apparently Nephi's attention to "these [small] plates" in 1 Ne.
-9:1 presented an opportunity to discuss them briefly in verses 2-6 before resuming his father's account in chapter 10.
-Second, when we compare the content of these two units with the content of Nephi's own analogous dream of the tree of life (1 Nephi 11-14), it seems obvious that the two pieces belong together.
-Although it is not apparent from the narrative of Lehi's dream of the tree that the prophecies regarding Israel's destiny and the Messiah (10:1-16) are parts of a whole, their connection becomes clear from Nephi's parallel dream.
-Hence we conclude that the discussion in 1 Ne.
-9:2-6 stands between two sections which likely formed a unit in Lehi's narrative.
+First, just a few lines separate these two longer sections (see 1 Nephi 9:2-6).
+Apparently Nephi's attention to "these [small] plates" in 1 Nephi 9:1 presented an opportunity to discuss them briefly in verses 2 through 6 before resuming his father's account in chapter 10.
+Second, when we compare the content of these two units with the content of Nephi's own analogous dream of the tree of life (see 1 Nephi 11-14), it seems obvious that the two pieces belong together.
+Although it is not apparent from the narrative of Lehi's dream of the tree that the prophecies regarding Israel's destiny and the Messiah (see 1 Nephi 10:1-16) are parts of a whole, their connection becomes clear from Nephi's parallel dream.
+Hence we conclude that the discussion in 1 Nephi 9:2-6 stands between two sections which likely formed a unit in Lehi's narrative.